- General Ledger

 Customization Services in Action UI

 With this release, Customization Services can take on the modern look and feel of the Action UI.
-You can use Action with the click of a button in your personal preferences—see the product help for details.
+You can switch to the new UI by choosing Action UI as the Layout type in your personal preferences in the Action UI; see Personal preferences in the Sage Intacct product help for more information.

 Smart Event job history enhancements

 When viewing the history of Smart Events that ran in a company, you can now click the name of the record that triggered the Smart Event to open it.